iterative/dvc.org/content/docs/studio/troubleshooting.md

 [GitHub](https://github.com/iterative/studio-support) or join the discussion in [Discord](https://discord.com/invite/dvwXA2N).

+## Error: `dvc.lock` validation failed

+This error indicates that the `dvc.lock` file in the given commit has an invalid YAML.
+If the given commit is unimportant to you, you can ignore this error.

+One potential cause for this error is that at the time of the given commit, your repository used DVC 1.0.
+The format of lock files used in DVC 1.0 were deprecated in the DVC 2.0 release.
+Upgrading to the latest DVC version will resolve this issue for any future commits in your repository.

 ## Error: No data found to visualize

 If you have connected to a non-DVC repository, then you need to specify custom